apache/wicket-site/learn/examples/index.md

 component-oriented structure and its "low touch" approach to HTML is quite inviting.

+---

+## For beginners

+Here you find a collection of examples meant to help you understand the basic concepts of the framework.
+They are particularly helpful if you are new to Wicket and you are reading our [User Guide]({{ site.baseurl }}/learn/#guide).
-You can see these examples and many more in live action (available for version [7.x](http://examples7x.wicket.apache.org/index.html) and [6.x](http://examples6x.wicket.apache.org/index.html)) without having to install anything.
+You can see these examples and many more in live action (available for version [8.x](http://examples8x.wicket.apache.org/index.html), [7.x](http://examples7x.wicket.apache.org/index.html) and [6.x](http://examples6x.wicket.apache.org/index.html)) without having to install anything.

 * [Hello World!](helloworld.html) - Everybody's favorite example
 * [Navomatic](navomatic.html) - Automatic navigation using Borders and Links